 Nuts & Bolts of Labour Law

-The aim of these two workshops is to give HR managers, Line managers, Supervisors, Senior Managers, Business Owners and Union officials, a thorough understanding of the South African Labour Law with regard to BCEA and LRA and what they need to know about managing labour related matters in the workplace.
+The aim of this workshop is to give HR managers, Line managers, Supervisors, Senior Managers, Business Owners and Union officials, a thorough understanding of the South African Labour Law with regard to BCEA and LRA and what they need to know about managing labour related matters in the workplace.

 WHO SHOULD ATTEND?

 - Employers / Business Owners

 - Senior Managers, Managers, Line Managers

 - Union Representatives

 AMENDMENTS TO THE LABOUR RELATIONS ACT NO 66 OF 1995

 - Propose deletion of section 198: Temporary Employment Services (TES) Regulation of (TES) under the Employment Services Bill 2010 (Addressing Labour Broking)

 - Narrower definition of employer and employee, regardless of the form of contract.